hanielchids/weatherapp/README.md

 To build and run the Weather App project, follow these steps:

-1. Clone the project repository from the source.
+1. Clone the project repository.
-2. Navigate to the project directory in your terminal.
-3. Install the project dependencies by running:
+2. Install the project dependencies by running:
    ```
    npm install
    ```